 28. The Monuments Men (2014)

 You gotta save art as well during wars and ‘The Monuments Men’ is all about this.
 The Monuments Men is an action drama about a WWII platoon set with the task of salvaging the artistic masterpieces from getting destroyed by the invading Nazi thieves.
 George Clooney, Matt Damon and Cate Blanchett star in this film that is about rescuing not men but art trapped behind enemy lines!
 With the Germany Army ordered to destroy everything from the Louvre to the Reich fell, it is up to these guys who race against time to save 1000 years of culture from getting perished.
-Directed by George Clooney, the film essays the struggle of man to keep the some of the greatest creations of mankind.
+Directed by George Clooney, the film essays the struggle of man to keep the some of the greatest creations of humanity.

 29. Unbroken (2014)

-Based on true life story of an Olympic qualifying runner, Louis Zamperini was always in trouble as a kid.
+Based on the true-life story of an Olympic qualifying runner, Louis Zamperini was always in trouble as a kid.
 On the advice of his elder brother, he started channeling his energy into running.
 A day comes when he qualifies for 1936 Olympic.
 But World War II changed everything.
 He enlists in Army, but on a mission, his plane crashes into Pacific.
 After surviving on an adrift raft for 47 days, he got captured by Japnese Navy and then turned into a prisoner of war.

 30. American Sniper (2014)

 Some soldiers come back from war to their home, but some of them get the war home with them.
-American Sniper is a true story about Navy SEAL Sniper, Chris Kyle, whose accuracy and skill in the battlefield turned him into a legend.
+American Sniper is a true story about Navy SEAL Sniper, Chris Kyle, whose accuracy and skill on the battlefield turned him into a legend.
 When he comes back from four tours of Iraq, he realizes that he cannot leave the War behind.

 31. The Imitation Game (2014)